EduardaChagas/SAR-WATG/README.md

 #### Datasets

-For this analysis, three SAR images with different regions were used, available at <a href="https://uavsar.jpl.nasa.gov/cgi-bin">jet propulsion laboratory</a>.:
+For this analysis, we used the HH backscatter magnitudes of three quad-polarimetric L-band SAR images from the NASA Jet Propulsion Laboratory’s (JPL’s) uninhabited aerial vehicle synthetic aperture radar (UAVSAR) sensor with $L=36$ nominal looks, available at <a href="https://uavsar.jpl.nasa.gov/cgi-bin">jet propulsion laboratory</a>.:

-- Parque Nacional Sierra del Lacandón, Guatemala (acquired April 10, 2015).
+- Forest and pasture region of <a href="https://uavsar.jpl.nasa.gov/cgi-bin/product.pl?jobName=Lacand_30202_15043_006_150410_L090_CX_01#dados">Sierra del Lacandón National Park, Guatemala, (acquired on April 10, 2015)</a>.
+The image has 8917 x 3300 pixels with 10m x 2m resolution.

-- Cape Canaveral Ocean Regions (acquired September 22, 2016).
+- Ocean regions from Cape Canaveral Ocean (acquired on September 22, 2016).
+The image has 7038 x 3300 pixels with 10m x 2m resolution.

-- Urban area of the city of Munich, Germany (acquired June 5, 2015).
+- Urban area of the city of <a href="https://uavsar.jpl.nasa.gov/cgi-bin/product.pl?jobName=munich_19417_15088_002_150605_L090_CX_01#data">Munich, Germany (acquired on June 5, 2015)</a>.
+The image has 5773 x 3300 pixels with 10m x 3m resolution.

-The images used in this experiment are results from the HHHH SAR band and each sample is represented by a 128 × 128 subimage.

-We manually selected 160 samples to compose the dataset used in the experiments.
+We manually selected 200 samples of size 128 x 128 to compose the dataset used in the experiments.
 It is organized as follows:

 - 40 samples from Guatemalan forest regions;
+- 40 samples from Guatemalan pasture regions;
 - 80 samples from the oceanic regions of Cape Canaveral, divided into two types with different contrast; and
 - 40 samples of urban regions of the city of Munich.

 #### The repository is organized as follows:
 - `/Code` - the scripts used to develop our research;
-- `/Common` - the BibTex files used in the reports developed;
 - `/Data` - the auxiliary data used during analysis;
 - `/Figures`- Illustrations used in final report;
 - `/Images`- Illustration of the results obtained throughout the research, alongside the methodology files corresponding to our *overview* figure;
-- `/Reports`- the reports developed during the study.
+- `/Publications`- the scientific reports developed during the study.

 ### Software requirements